Hotel REITs Show Steady Performance Amid Evolving Travel Demands

 The steady performance of lodging REITs carries implications for commercial real estate professionals monitoring hospitality sector health.
 Several factors are contributing to this operational stability:

-Leisure Demand Sustenance: Domestic leisure travel continues to support resort and destination properties, with many markets seeing ADR premiums of 15-25% compared to 2019 figures.
-This pricing power has helped offset any volume softness in certain segments.
+Leisure Demand Sustenance: Domestic leisure travel continues to support resort and destination properties, with pricing power helping to offset volume softness in certain segments.

-Supply Pipeline Discipline: New hotel construction starts remain constrained compared to historical averages, with lodging starts in 2024 tracking approximately 20-30% below the 2015-2019 average.
-This limited supply growth supports existing property operators and their ability to maintain pricing and occupancy.
+Supply Pipeline Discipline: New hotel construction starts remain constrained compared to historical averages, with limited supply growth supporting existing property operators and their ability to maintain pricing and occupancy.

 Interest Rate Environment: While capital markets remain challenging for some transactions, well-capitalized REITs with strong balance sheets are positioned to acquire distressed or underperforming hospitality assets at favorable basis points.